GEMI/javascript-basics/README.md

 # Learn JavaScript

-**_Welcome to the Learn JavaScript repository!
+**_Welcome to the JavaScript basics repository!
 This repository is intended to help people learn and improve their JavaScript skills through interactive examples, tutorials, and exercises._**

 # Topics